Parametric transformations between the Heun and Gauss hypergeometric functions

-This function reduces to the Gauss hypergeometric function (\ref{gauss2f1}) if $d=a+b-c+1$ and $q=a b t$; notice the reduction of equation (\ref{Heun}) to (\ref{HGE}) then.
-The function is identical to the constant 1 if $ab=0$ and $q=0$.
+The power series $\sum_{n=0}^{\infty} h_n x^n$ for this \emph{(local) Heun function} is rather complicated.
+Its coefficients $h_n$ satisfy a second order linear recurrence relation \cite{MaierPH}, with the coefficients quadratic in $n$.
+Provided that $c$ is not a non-positive integer (to avoid division by zero), $\heuno(x)$ is defined and holomorphic at least on $|x|<\min(1,|t|)$.
+The Heun function degenerates to the $\hpgo21$ function if $d=a+b-c+1$ and $q=a b t$.
+Notice the corresponding degeneration of Heun's equation to (\ref{HGE}).
+If $q\neq a b t$, the point $x=t$ becomes logarithmic rather than ordinary.
+The Heun function is identical to the constant 1 if $ab=0$ and $q=0$.
 Note that the parameters $a, b$ are symmetric and give the local exponents at $x=\infty$, whereas the parameters $c$ and $d$ are not interchangeable and determine the non-zero local exponents at $x=0$ and $x=1$, respectively.

-Similarly as with the hypergeometric equation, permutation of the 4 singular points and interchange of local exponents at them act on Heun's equation by changing the parameters, including the location $t$ of the fourth singular point and the accessory parameter $q$.
-The acting group is a semi-direct product of $S_4$ and $(\ZZ/2\ZZ)^4$.
-The group has $4!\times 2^4=384$ elements, but the interchange of the local exponents at $x=\infty$ does not change Heun's equation.
-Correspondingly, there are $384/2=192$ solutions expressible in terms of Heun's function (\ref{eq:HF}); they are presented in \cite{Maier192}.
-Here we present a basic generic structure of the 192 solutions.

-Permutation of the singular points $x=1$, $x=t$, $x=\infty$ or interchange of local exponents at these points, are realized by two-term {\em fractional-linear transformations} of Heun's function.
-First of all, we have transformations that do not move the singular points, but only interchange the local exponents at $x=1$ and $x=t$.
-These transformations neither change the argument $x$ nor the location parameter $t$: